shimaore/acoustic-line/index.coffee.md

               if attr_name?
                 attrs[attr_name] = arg
               else
-                contents = arg
+                if contents? then throw new Error "AcousticLine: <#{tag}/> attempted to set content twice." contents = arg
             when 'function'
-              contents = arg
+              if contents? then throw new Error "AcousticLine: <#{tag}/> attempted to set content twice." contents = arg
             when 'object'
               if arg.constructor == Object
                 for own attr_name, value of arg
                   attrs[decamelcaseify attr_name] = value
               else
-                contents = arg
+                if contents? then throw new Error "AcousticLine: <#{tag}/> attempted to set content twice." contents = arg
             else
-              contents = arg
+              if contents? then throw new Error "AcousticLine: <#{tag}/> attempted to set content twice." contents = arg

         return {attrs,contents}